jbcodeforce/shift_left_utils/docs/index.md

 The name of the table matches the name of the topic and the table schema maps to the topic-value schema.

-If the first DML is to dedup records fron source topic, the from statement, in the DML statement, will be the name of the source table.
-If the topic has naming convention based on the environment, the DML will need to be changed.
-The DML runs continuously.
-So one DML per environment.
-The target table can have a generic name (e.g. int_order_deduped) so DML statements can be deployed the same way on different environment.
+Leverage the naming convention from the change data capture, like Debezium for the topic.
+Any naming convention based on the environment like dev, staging, or production, will impact any DML statements.
+In Confluent Cloud the environment feature groups 1 to many Kafka cluster and Flink compute pool.
+The topic name can be the same between Kafka cluster so the same DML statement can be used in different conpute pool.